6 smart ways to Market your Company

 Conversely, sponsoring unrelated events won't have much effect.

-Reminder ads work great for mature companies like Coca-Cola, but a start-up shoestore won't see sales from sponsoring a Formula1.
+Reminder ads work great for mature companies like Coca-Cola, but a

 The crucial ingredient in the success of any brand is its communication.